Free accounting for home businesses

 But that doesn't mean you need to invest huge sums or learn something hopelessly complicated.
 The best free accounting software is easy to use and enables you to see how well you're doing and who owes you money.

-GnuCash is designed for individuals and small businesses, and was initially conceived as an open source alternative to apps such as Intuit's Quicken.
+GnuCash is accounting software designed for individuals and small businesses, and was initially conceived as an open source alternative to apps such as Intuit's Quicken.

 It's available for Linux, GNU, OpenBSD, FreeBSD, Android, OS X and Windows, and it's been kicking around since the late 1990s - but the most recent update was just last month.